Karen Gonzalez Rice

 Karen Gonzalez Rice joined Connecticut College in 2011.
 She received her Ph.D. from Duke University’s Department of Art, Art History & Visual Studies in 2010.

 Gonzalez Rice is committed to ethical inquiry and lively debate in and beyond the classroom, and her courses often draw on local art resources.
-In the fall 2011 semester, student projects include researching Sol Lewitt sculptures on campus and in the town of New London and analyzing art historical narratives in exhibitions at the Museum of Modern Art in New York.
+Student projects include researching Sol Lewitt sculptures on campus and in the town of New London, analyzing art historical narratives in exhibitions at the Museum of Modern Art in New York, and presenting public gallery talks about their research on campus artworks.

 Gonzalez Rice has also taught at Duke University and at Beloit College.

-At Connecticut College, she has served on several committees, including Writing Across the Curriculum, Academic Fair Planning, American Studies Prize and the Art History Symposium.
+At Connecticut College, she has served on several committees, including Writing Across the Curriculum Board and the Instructional Technology Advisory Board.